pcoccoli/website/template/content/contact.md

 * [Sign up](https://lists.oasis-open-projects.org/g/oca) for or [view](https://lists.oasis-open-projects.org/g/oca/topics) our mailing lists

 ### Contribute on GitHub
-We currently have 2 projects that you can join.
+We currently have 2 projects that are available for contributions.
 The table below provides basic information on these projects, you can read more details on the [projects page](/projects/)

 | Project | Description | GitHub link |
 |---  |---   |---   |